pingcap/docs-cn/upgrade-tidb-using-ansible.md

 The latest development version of TiDB Ansible depends on Ansible 2.4.2 ~ 2.7.11 (`2.4.2 ≦ ansible ≦ 2.7.11`, Ansible 2.7.11 recommended) and the Python modules of `jinja2 ≧ 2.9.6` and `jmespath ≧ 0.9.0`.

 To make it easy to manage dependencies, use `pip` to install Ansible and its dependencies.
-For details, see [Install Ansible and its dependencies on the Control Machine](/online-deployment-using-ansible.md#step-4-install-tidb-ansible-and-its-dependencies-on-the-control-machine).
-For offline environment, see [Install Ansible and its dependencies offline on the Control Machine](/offline-deployment-using-ansible.md#step-3-install-tidb-ansible-and-its-dependencies-offline-on-the-control-machine).
+For details, see [Install Ansible and its dependencies on the control machine](/online-deployment-using-ansible.md#step-4-install-tidb-ansible-and-its-dependencies-on-the-control-machine).
+For offline environment, see [Install Ansible and its dependencies offline on the control machine](/offline-deployment-using-ansible.md#step-3-install-tidb-ansible-and-its-dependencies-offline-on-the-control-machine).

 After the installation is finished, you can view the version information using the following command: